 To do this on Windows, click your Windows logo in the left hand corner of the screen and start typing cmd.
 Click on Command Prompt.
 Then type ping google.com followed by ping yahoo.com and watch the response.
 When you’re done, click the X in the right hand corner of the window.
 This works on both Windows 7 and Windows 10.
 From Windows 8, the easiest thing to do is right-click the Windows logo, then select Powershell from the menu and type your ping commands.

 Sometimes just pinging a couple of web sites is enough to wake up your Internet connection.
 If not, it’s time to try some other things.
 What you do next depends on whether you’re at home or at work.
 If it’s your work network, call your help desk.
-If it’s your home network, you’re going to be rebooting some stuff.
+If it’s your home network, you’re may be rebooting some stuff.

 Fixing No Internet, Secured

-The easiest cure for No Internet, Secured is to reboot your modem and your router.
+If the problem isn’t just a single device, the easiest cure for No Internet, Secured is to reboot your modem and your router.
 I always turn both devices off and leave them both powered off for a minimum of 15 seconds.
 This gives them a chance to clear their memory properly.
 Some people think this is optional, but it really helps.

 Turn your modem on first and watch the lights.
 There’s usually one light that goes solid when your Internet connectivity is working.
 Sometimes it’s labeled Internet or Service.
 Sometimes it’s just an up arrow.
 If that light doesn’t light, your Internet provider may be having issues.
 More on that in a minute.